Sugar-sweetened drinks linked to increased risk of colorectal cancer in women under 50, study finds

-Category: Environment Hits: 6Colorectal cancer diagnoses have increased among people under age 50 in recent years and researchers are seeking reasons why.
+Category: Environment Hits: 7Colorectal cancer diagnoses have increased among people under age 50 in recent years and researchers are seeking reasons why.
 A new study has found a link between drinking sugar-sweetened beverages and an increased risk of developing colorectal cancer in women under age 50.
 The findings suggest that heavy consumption of sugary drinks during adolescence (ages 13 to 18) and adulthood can increase the disease risk.

 Read more https://www.sciencedaily.com/releases/2021/05/210506183353.htm